LHayate/Welic/Welic.WebSite/Scripts/vendors/flot-chart/README.md

 ## About ##

 Flot is a Javascript plotting library for jQuery.
-Read more at the website: <http://www.flotcharts.org/>
+Read more at the WebApi: <http://www.flotcharts.org/>

 Take a look at the the examples in examples/index.html; they should give a good impression of what Flot can do, and the source code of the examples is probably